Jordan - Country Commercial Guide

 • Access to Regional and International Markets: Jordanian ICT companies, including SMEs, face almost no cultural or language barriers entering neighboring Arab markets.
 Jordan has a strong strategic geographic location in the center of the Middle East and has good relations with countries in the region.
 This indicates good opportunities to leverage Jordan as a platform to access regional markets.

 • Digital payments and financial services: Jordan was the first country in the region to launch an interoperable mobile payments system, JoMoPay, providing an early platform for fintech and increased financial inclusion.
 Service providers have started moving away from traditional payment services to new digital services, such as e-wallets.
 E-wallets increased from less than 350 thousand in 2019 to over 1 million in 2020.
-An increase in use of digital payments would benefit from implementation of the Electronic Know Your Customer (e-KYC) services and the acceleration of digitization efforts for government-linked payments.

-• E-Government: E-government services will play an important role in Jordan’s mid-term development strategy.
+• E-Government: e-government services will play an important role in Jordan’s mid-term development strategy.
 Jordan’s e-government initiatives are outlined in several policy documents, including the Public Sector Modernization Roadmap 2022-2025, which highlights e-government service delivery as a critical pillar for the Kingdom’s ongoing digital transformation.
 Planned improvements to the Kingdom’s business environment entail launching new online business licensing and other services that could present opportunities for U.S. firms.

 Resources